Taint of Madness

 Taint of Madness is a 1995 role-playing game supplement for Call of Cthulhu published by Chaosium.

 Contents

-Taint of Madness deals with asylums and sanatoriums in detail, lists all the recognized forms of insanity as well as their treatments, and details three fully developed asylums – Bethlehem for the 1890s, Arkham for the 1920s, and Bellevue for the 1990s.
+Taint of Madness is a supplement focusing on sanity, which explores asylums and sanatoriums in detail, lists all known forms of insanity and provides their treatments, and details three asylums – Bethlem Royal Hospital for the 1890s, Arkham for the 1920s, and Bellevue Hospital for the 1990s.

 Reception

 Dean Evans reviewed Taint of Madness for Arcane magazine, rating it a 6 out of 10 overall.
 Evans comments that "Taint of Madness is an interesting, thought-provoking book and, like most of the Cthulhu add-ons, is crammed with information.
 But since most referees prefer to side-step the idle months between scenarios, it's not exactly an essential read."